 Wing Wah Noodle Shop 永華面家- The one and only outlet

-Wing Wah noodle shop is the favorable wonton shop of my mother, who patronized with my aunties for many years.
+Wing Wah noodle shop is the favorable wonton shop of my mother for many years.

 Located in Wanchai, Hong Kong, the noodle soup is prepared with an open secret- shark bone.
 Gastronomes who patrons this shop will immediately recognize the difference in the flavor.